 Some of the most common heroin addiction signs include contracted pupils, needle marks, no light response in the pupils, unusual sleeping habits, vomiting, sweating, sniffing, coughing, appetite loss, and twitching.
 These are specific to this type of addiction.
-If you experience these signs, you may want to seek out treatment for a heroin addiction.
+If you experience these signs, you may want to seek out treatment for heroin addiction.
 However, there are many other signs which may be noticed as well.

 According to Indian Health Service, physical signs of heroin addiction may occur in addition to the ones mentioned above.
 You may experience weight loss or gain.
 You may have bloodshot eyes, negative changes in your physical appearance, runny nose, impaired coordination, strange odors, slurring of speech, or tremors.
 These signs of addiction are often very noticeable to others.

 As difficult as it may be to face your problems, the consequences of using heroin are far worse than the problem you are trying to solve.
 Your heroin abuse can lead to liver disease, heart ailments, blood pressure issues, pulmonary problems, weight loss, and collapsed veins.
 Your risk of infection is higher, especially if you inject heroin with shared needles.
 Both AIDS and Hepatitis C are contracted via sharing needles.

 You may be trying to make it through life with the least amount of pain and the greatest amount of pleasure possible.
 Those feelings are completely natural, but the kind of rush you’ve been chasing is temporary, and it’s wreaking havoc on your body and your mind.

 Seeking and abusing heroin might become your primary purpose in life.
 That is the keystone of addiction.
 You may think if you have control of your disease, but if you think about it all the time, lost interest in things or people you once loved, or go to extraordinary lengths to obtain the drug, then you are addicted.
 This behavior results in serious, harmful symptoms or even death.

 Short-Term Effects of Heroin